Pete Davidson and Bridgerton's Phoebe Dynevor Basically Just Confirmed Their Romance - E! Online

-Dearest reader, it is my pleasure to inform you that Pete Davidson and Phoebe Dynevor have been formally presented as a couple.
+Dearest readers, it is my pleasure to inform you that Pete Davidson and Phoebe Dynevor have been formally presented as a couple.

 A couple of what?
 Lady Whistledown is on the case.
 For now, a couple of stars hugging and walking together on a grassy knoll in the English countryside on Sunday, April 25, as seen in candid photos posted by The Daily Mail, the first published images showing the two actors together since romance rumors began a couple of months ago.